nguyenngocthanhmai/COSC2658-GroupProject/README.md

 |:-----------------------------------------------------------------------------------|:-------:|
 | [Python Plugin for IntelliJ IDEA](https://plugins.jetbrains.com/plugin/631-python) | latest  |

-**Note:** The above requirement is needed only for viewing data visualization in `notebooks`.
+**Note:** The above requirement is needed only for viewing data visualization in `benchMark`.
 All Java functionalities and toolchain integrations are IDE's built-ins, so no other plugins are required.

 To properly setup OpenJDK 17 to work with IntelliJ IDEA toolchain, refer to this documentation: [IntelliJ IDEA - SDKs](https://www.jetbrains.com/help/idea/sdk.html#change-module-sdk).